sebandrien/c-Index/README.md

 # Index
-An index of academic programs completed in C.
+An index of academic programs written in C.

 **Academic Record Serach**- Implements a system for managing student data, course enrollments, and grades by using data strucutes, file handling and command validation.